Practice at Home

 Then, we'll focus on building on our barre technique, as well as learning new center steps such as petite allegro and 2 types of turns.

 Coming Soon!
-Join waitlist to be the first to know when these levels are available!
+Join waitlist to be the first to know when levels 3a & 3b are available!

 How long should I practice at home?